 Write Your Heart Out is our flagship journal.
-This timeless keepsake comes in two volumes and each volume is filled with everyday journaling prompts to help you preserve your story in 2017.
-Each journal volume has 180 pages, and every page has a prompt.
+This timeless keepsake is filled with everyday journaling prompts to help you preserve your story throughout the year.
+Each journal has 180 pages, and every page has a prompt.
 Choose from five classic colours: black, green, grey, navy, and white.
 The 2018 flagship collection is available for pre-order up until 31 October 2017.

 The making of our journals

 We flew down to Melbourne to watch our first batch of journals being trimmed, sewn, stamped, and bound.
 It was an experience neither of us will ever forget.
 We are incredibly grateful to be partnering with the team at Whites Law, who have helped us turn our dream into a reality.
 If you have a spare moment, make a cup of tea, sit down in your favourite chair, press play, and journey with us into the beautiful world of bookbinding.
 You can read more about the journals here.

 We care about doing things the right way.
 We care about being responsible in the way we conduct our business.
 We care about honouring the true cost of making something beautiful.
 We won't get everything right in the beginning, but we promise to keep getting better at it.
 You can read more about our commitment to being responsible here.